Manojdcruz-65/Lambda_publish/README.md

 Click **Save changes**

+## ✅ Final Setup Complete

+Your automated pipeline is now live! 🎉

+Whenever you **publish a new version** of an AWS Lambda function, the pipeline will:

+1. **Detect** the publish event via CloudTrail + EventBridge
+2. **Extract** the Lambda code using AWS Lambda
+3. **Store** it temporarily in Amazon S3
+4. **Push** it to GitHub via GitHub Actions
+5. **Scan** it with SonarQube for code quality and security issues

+No manual steps required — just **publish in Lambda**, and the process handles everything automatically. 🚀

 ## ✅ Conclusion

 This fully automated, event-driven pipeline bridges the gap between **deployed AWS Lambda functions** and **source control visibility**.